Posted on

 Once you have completed your CV, don’t forgot to read through and double check, use spell check to correct any spelling mistakes and ask a friend or family member to look it over.

-If you are struggling to write you CV there are services out their which can assist, most known job sites have a free CV builder tool or the national career services can assist for free.
+If you are struggling to write you CV there are services out there which can assist, most known job sites have a free CV builder tool or the national career services can assist for free.